The Observations.net Weblog

 As a mortal man, with limited insight, I don't know the answers.
 I take it that those who descend into hell, belong there.
 The stories of the Near Death Experience offer some hope for those who were not saved in this life, but have not yet gone to hell.
 Many NDE accounts report a life review in which the person is brought to terms with his life including both the good and the bad.
 The life review could be the chance for the average jerk to still find grace and avoid hell.
 The life review could cause many wayward individuals to reform, and other, more decent individuals to grow to a higher level.
 This being the case, only those truly wed to evil still go down to hell.

 Some NDEs are probably produced by confused minds.
 Along these lines, I can cite the instance of someone I know personally, but will not do so.
 Book publishers can change the NDEs of authors so as to fulfill an agenda or sell more books.
 Some NDEers have taken up careers as psychics, making one false prediction after another.
 And what are we to make of the Fear Death Experience, in which the person merely thinks that he is going to die, and sees visions of the afterlife?
-As beautiful as some NDE stories are, the NDE is not a reliable source of knowledge.
-The New Testament remains our best source of truth.
+As beautiful as some NDE stories are, the NDE is not as reliable a source of knowledge as the New Testament.

 * posted by Robert on Wed 08/09/17

 Equip.org discusses the teachings of C.S.
 Lewis on portmortem salvation.
 Equip.org recounts that: